Zen Cart Review

-However, I think that there are better options out there for the average small business.
+However, we think there are better options out there for the average small business.
 Zen Cart’s outdated user interface and themes give me pause, and I am discouraged by the number of modules I would potentially have to install to fill out my platform.
 Additionally, the lack of support and usability suggests that Zen Cart is not the best option for most merchants.